crosscutsaw/revealhashed-python/README.md

 this command executes [zblurx's ntdsutil.py](https://github.com/zblurx/ntdsutil.py) to dump ntds safely then does classic revealhashed operations.

 -w (wordlist) switch is needed. one or more wordlists can be supplied.
--e (enabled-only) switch is not needed but suggested. it's self explanatory; only shows enabled users.
+-e (enabled-only) switch is suggested. it's self explanatory; only shows enabled users.
 -nd (no-domain) switch hides domain names in usernames.
 -csv (csv) switch is self explanatory; saves output to csv, together with txt.